KelsonBall/Luadicrous/README.md

 import 'Luadicrous.Framework.dll'
 import 'Luadicrous.Framework'

--- Create a table to contain the view model (vm). function ViewModel()
+-- This function will be called by the framework whenever a new ShellViewModel is needed function ViewModel()
-    vm = {}
+    -- Create a table to contain the view model (vm). vm = {}

     -- The value of this property is 'Bound' by the framework to the Text property of the text entry control in the view.